The egg is a primordial structure— Nature’s gestation vessel. Many ancient cultures used egg-shaped vessels for storing food and water.

 The egg has both a masculine and a feminine pole.
 The masculine pole is the narrow end; the feminine pole is the broad end.
 Depending on which end is placed downward, egg-shaped vessels will produce either feminine (yin) water or masculine (yang) water.
 Yin water is most beneficial for regular drinking.
 It supports the creative forces of regeneration and healing.
 Yang water is more aggressive; it is good for short periods of fasting/cleansing and detoxification.
 Yang water is also ideal for plants.

 Placement of water inside an egg-shaped vessel will structure and refine water—even cleanse it with time.
-The process will proceed more rapidly if you use one of the structuring methods mentioned in the book, Dancing with Water.
-Add salts to balance the minerals, stir or vortex the water to give it basic structure; then place it in an egg-shaped container.
-Cover and leave the water-filled egg in a quiet location away from electromagnetic fields and high traffic.
+The process will proceed more rapidly if you structure the water first using one of the methods outlined in the book, Dancing with Water.
+Add salts to balance the minerals then place it in an egg-shaped container.
+Cover and leave in a quiet location away from electromagnetic fields and high traffic.
 The longer it is left, the more refined the water becomes.

 Input during Gestation

 There are a number of egg-shaped, ceramic containers on the market.
 Most of them have been designed so the narrow end points downward.
 This produces yang water – not recommended for regular drinking.
-The authors of Dancing with Water have developed an egg-shaped stoneware vessel called the Water Cradle.
+The authors of Dancing with Water have developed a stoneware egg-shaped vessel called the Water Cradle.
 Watch the video, below for more information and how to use it.